Nearly half of all water consumed in the home is used in the bathroom and 20 per cent of that water is flushed down the toilet.

 If you can’t afford a new toilet, you can purchase small gadgets to reduce the volume used with each flush of an older style toilet.
 They work by causing the toilet to flush for as long as the button is pressed.

-Leaking toilet cisterns can waste many litres of water each day.
-Check for leaks by putting a few drops of food dye in the cistern.
+Leakage from a toilet cistern can range from 10L/day for a barely visible leak to 260L/day or more for leaks large enough to be visible and/or have an audible refilling hiss.
+CHeck for leaks by putting a few drops of food dye in the cistern.
 If you have a leak, coloured water will appear in the bowl before the toilet has been flushed.